chukharev/520/README.md

 - calculate, interpret, and report inter-annotator reliability using Krippendorff's alpha
 - calculate, interpret, and report standard performance metrics (accuracy, precision, recall, F1-score) of the system

-Assessment: a two-page write-up about the implementation and evaluation of the tokenizer (Methods and Results sections) (30% of grade)
+Assessment: a two-page write-up about the implementation and evaluation of the tokenizer (Methods and Results sections) - 30 points max, according to the following rubric:
+- clear and effective description of the methods - 10 points;
+- clear and effective description of the results - 10 points;
+- correct calculation of the reliability index and the system performance metrics - 10 points.

 **Topic 3.
 Computational analysis of English spelling: editing distance (Weeks 5-6)**